Our Online Transition: Questions and Answers

 What does this mean for me?

-During these uncertain times, our goal is to keep all current students and enrollees on track for academic success and on-time graduation.
-Effective immediately and no later than Monday, March 23, remote and online education is available for all campuses.*
+During these uncertain times, our goal at Fortis is to keep all current students and enrollees on track for academic success and on-time graduation.
+We have transitioned to instruction via our Virtual Classroom platform.
+Your Program Director can answer specific questions about your program and courses.*

 Is it safe to visit to the campus?

 In accordance with local, state and CDC guidelines and social distancing protocols, Admissions, Financial Aid and Student Services can now be done 100% online!
 Please visit your campus website for specific information about campus accessibility and for a virtual tour.
 When it is safe to do so, instruction will resume on campus in our classrooms and laboratories.

 Yes!
 In response to COVID-19 guidelines, we have transitioned our Admissions Teams to an online process.
 All the necessary admissions activities ranging from virtual campus tours, to questions about program specifics to conversations with Financial Aid counselors are now being conducted virtually.
 You can still get started on your career education as you have planned.

 For current and future enrollees, it is our goal to keep academic programs operating on schedule.
 If you have specific questions, please contact your Admissions Representative via phone at or by email.